 - Jose M. Miro, MD, PhD∗ ( )(, )

-- Hospital Clínic Endocarditis Study Group
+- on behalf of the Hospital Clínic Endocarditis Study Group

 - ↵∗Infectious Diseases Service, Hospital Clinic, Villarroel, 170, Barcelona 08036, Spain

 We read with interest the paper by Pant et al. (1) in a recent issue of the Journal about the 2000 to 2011 trends of infective endocarditis (IE) in the United States.
 A main conclusion is that the incidence of streptococcal IE significantly rose since 2007, following the restriction of antibiotic prophylaxis of IE in the American Heart Association (AHA) guidelines.
 Streptococcal IE increased from 24.8% in 2000 to 27% in 2011, with higher incidence in the 2007 to 2011 period (2.22 cases per million population [1.64 to 2.80] vs. 0.85 cases per million population [0.50 to 1.20] in the 2000 to 2007 period) (1).
 The authors stated that their results contrast with data from Duval et al. (2), who did not report such an increase of streptococcal IE since the guidelines were modified, because short follow-up may preclude detection of this switch in the pattern of streptococcal IE. They also claim that a steady increase in streptococcal IE has also been reported in the United Kingdom since the National Institute for Health and Care Excellence guidelines were changed (3).
 However, U.K. guidelines not only limited indications for IE prophylaxis, but also completely stopped them in 2008.
 Hence, comparisons between AHA and National Institute for Health and Care Excellence guidelines should be carefully made.